 These projects make strong use of particle systems built and rendered by BurningFish.
 Check out the canon fire and smoke in “Battle for Constantinople” and the same plus the campfires in “Stories from Ruapekapeka”.
-“Kia Kaha” shows a couple of complex transitions, facilitated by our particle systems.
+“Kia Kaha” shows a couple of complex transitions, facilitated by my particle systems.
 “Smoke Dancer” is an exercise in filling a volume with particles, the “Beating Heart ” uses particles to visualise fluid movement and in the “Wearable Arts” trailer the volumetric clouds would be the particle application to look for.

 NHNZ subcontracted us for a 3 part documentary series for China TV about the history of the Silk Road.
 After many historical maps the most exciting sequence that we were asked to produce from design to finish was the bombardment of Constantinople by the Ottomans.